J-F-Liu/knowledge/src/Computer/programming.md

 Programming involves using and creating APIs.
 When we're creating a new API, we typically think in terms of defining functions to allow users to work with our library.
 A different perspective is to think of these APIs as little languages, or domain-specific languages.

+Make your APIs exactly match the structure of the problem.

 ### Learning